How Does Group Income Protection Measure Up?

 Group income protection vs. permanent health insurance

-Group income protection is often thought of as very similar to permanent health insurance or PHI yet, while the two insurance products might appear almost identical, the way the two policies are underwritten and priced can vary greatly.
+Group income protection is often thought of as very similar to permanent health insurance (now more commonly referred to as income protection) yet, while the two insurance products might appear almost identical, the way the two policies are underwritten and priced can vary greatly.

 The table below positions the two products side-by-side to provide an easy way to help you decide your preferred type of cover: